Skip to main content

 Eligibility Restrictions:

 It excludes artists, athletes, and non-research professionals.
-If your profession doesn't fall into eligible categories, you pay standard Portuguese income tax (14%–48% progressive scale).
 Application Timeline: Application windows are regime-specific and should be confirmed with current AADE guidance before relying on historical dates.

 Chapter IV